mikiya09/envSetup/README.md

     >> from vimscript to lua

-    >> free you soul from IDEs that carry unwanted plugins and other stuff
+    >> free your soul from unwanted plugins and other stuff inside an IDEs